fightforthefuture/keepthewebopenforbusiness.com/index.md

 <div class="section intro">

-# We are deeply concerned with the FCC's proposal to roll back its existing strong net neutrality rules.
+# "We are deeply concerned with the FCC's proposal to roll back its existing strong net neutrality rules."

+## Small businesses are speaking out for net neutrality.
+Join them below.

 * [Businesses](#businesses)
 * [Sign On](#signon)